oubino/locpix_points/labnotes.md

 Under preprocessing

 1. Clustering and visualisation (feature extraction)
     a.
-Use CUML to cluster calculate cluster features (skew?, num locs, circularity, density, convex hull area, radius of gyration, length, distance birth, distance death) - note papers about cluster size and number of receptors per cluster for DBSCAN
+Use CUML to cluster calculate cluster features (distance birth, distance death)
     b.
+Note papers about cluster size and number of receptors per cluster for DBSCAN
-Also note other things can provide e.g. UMAP?
+    c.
+Also note other things can provide e.g. UMAP on features for each cluster
     - extract basic features of cluster
     - make note in readme which environment needed for each recipe
     - write the featextract recipe
+    - Note that annotate script should be used to generate gt label but also could be done in preprocess
+    - Option with annotate script to generate per FOV annotation of per loc annotation
+    - Order should be preprocess - annotate - feat extract
+    - feat extract has folder for locs & clusters
+    For below two see arXiv:1711.09869v2
+    d.
+Is length just the eigenvalue for the largest and area one lambda1 x labmda 2
+    e.
+Do we use the geometric features just as input to embedding or should we add on
 2. Add the above to the readme
 3. Create a template notebook for each experiment (each experiment different architecture, prediction (outcome, cancernotcancer), etc.)
 4. Train small test dataset 3 cancer 3 not cancer with pointtransformer